 Criteria

-• Students must be any high school aged student in Santa Clara County
+- Eligible students must be of high school age and live in Santa Clara County

 Application Submission Requirements